There was only 190 km from Derby to Broome and we drove it in two hours.

 Relaxing evening in Middle Lagoon

-Later on I went with Nell to the beach, and Marius made his way to the previously selected rocks to get some fish for dinner.
-The bay was beautiful, sandy and rocky.
+Later on, I went with Nell to the beach, and Marius made his way to the previously selected rocks to get some fish for dinner.
+The bay was beautiful, sandy, and rocky.
 Nell was delighted she can play in warm, wonderful water.

 I was enjoying the view of the seagulls and the sunset at Middle Lagoon.
 Evenings like that show us a different perspective.
 We were so far from big cities, people, or civilization?
-The sun was setting in beautiful raspberry colors, and Marius positioned himself exactly in front of it.
+The sun was setting in beautiful raspberry colours, and Marius positioned himself exactly in front of it.